niscy-eudiw/eudi-srv-wallet-provider/README.md

 Variable: `TOKENSTATUSLISTSERVICE_APIKEY`
 Description: API Key used to access [eudi-srv-statuslist-py](https://github.com/eu-digital-identity-wallet/eudi-srv-statuslist-py).

+### Swagger UI Configuration

+Wallet Provider exposes an OpenAPI specification of its endpoints using Swagger UI.
+You can configure the Swagger UI using the following environment variables:

+Variable: `SWAGGERUI_PATH`
+Description: The path at which Swagger UI is exposed.
+Default value: `/swagger`

+Variable: `SWAGGERUI_SWAGGERFILE`
+Description: The location of the OpenAPI specification file to serve.
+Default value: `openapi/openapi.json`

+To disable Swagger UI, set the environment variable `SWAGGERUI` to `Disabled`.

 ### Duration formats

 Duration types support unit strings in the following format (lower case only), with an optional space between the unit value and the unit type.